lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 a page from a diary,
 a trinket from shelf,
 a small stuffed toy,
-a shriveled dark rose,
+a shriveled rose,
-a rusted lucky horseshoe,
+a rusted horseshoe,
 even a slice of raspberry pie!
 She's like a magpie!
 That's what she puts in her greasy, torn bag
 				                             sleazy old hag!